bgryderclock/WIP-Godot-Farming-Game/README.md

-working walk and door functionality
+Working walking and door functionality